 The conflict between love and ego becomes clear when we review the seven components of love.
 Caring requires us to deflect concern from ourselves to another.
 Respect is only possible if we are not too caught up in ourselves.
 To know another we need to displace our interest from our own person.
 Giving goes counter to egotism.
 Receiving goes counter to pride.
 To accept another we need to tone down our ego-based judgements.
 The empathy needed for intimacy is only possible if we genuinely focus on another person, putting ourselves aside for the moment.
 Likewise, openness means pulling down our ego-defences.
 Trust and vulnerability are only possible if we are not afraid of being invaded or rejected by the other.

 Psychologist John Gottman said, "Sex, romance and passion are about taking in information and energy, as opposed to broadcasting them.
 So it is not about being sexy or being attractive, it is about being interested in your partner and being receptive and knowing them, and taking in something deep and fundamental about them.
 It is a moment-to-moment decision to be interested, to be complimentary."
 People good at relationships have this habit of looking for things to appreciate.
+In fact, it helps to go a step further, by telling ourselves that our partner is a little better than what we actually feel or believe.
+In so doing we foster a positive attitude towards our partner.

 Love is fragile and vulnerable, unlike anger or hate.
 Testing it can break it.
 We resent it if the other person presumes too much on our love.
 It is a vulgar analogy, but a loving relationship is somewhat like a bank account: if the other person makes too many withdrawals as against deposits then our love for them will suffer.
 It is important to note that because there are two people involved, the giver and the receiver will not place the same value on a generous act.
 If we give without regard for the personality of the receiver then the result may be counter-productive, eg we may injure their pride.
 On the other hand, knowledge acts as a lever, in that something that costs me little to do may be felt to be a big deposit by the other person.
-It is much easier to satisfy your partner if you are sensitive to their needs.
+It is much easier to satisfy your partner if you know their needs.

 Unconditional love means loving the person irrespective of what they do, and even of how they treat us.
 It means loving the sinner, not the sin.
 The familiar example of unconditional love is mother's love.
 By contrast, father's love is conditional, requiring that the child live up to its parent's ideas.
 This means one is not loved for oneself but because one pleases.
 Note that 'mother's love' and 'father's love' are not to be taken literally, since they refer to archetypes.
 Thus an actual father might love in a predominantly motherly way, while his wife might love their child in a mainly fatherly mode.